Urban Gardens Innovation Challenge in Rwanda, sponsored by Clifford Chance

 Eager to address food scarcity and poor nutrition, which affect their communities, the students took up the challenge with great enthusiasm and came up with a wide range of practical and creative solutions to help people living in crowded urban environments supplement their diet with home-grown vegetables.

 Challenge participants dedicated many after-school hours to their projects, spending time researching urban gardening methods and suitable crops, brainstorming with their teammates and developing their projects.
-Ten public schools and three charter schools, coordinated by AMU, supported the competition and gave students access to computer labs.
+Nine public schools and three charter schools, coordinated by AMU, supported the competition and gave students access to computer labs.
 Several Rwandan science teachers acted as mentors for participating teams.

 After carefully reviewing submissions, the judges selected a winning project and five runner-up projects of distinction.
 Members of the winning team got a chance to showcase their project at the 2022 Global STEM Alliance Summit, organized by the New York Academy of Sciences.